csparpa/pyowm/sphinx/contributing.md

 `pip install -r dev-requirements.txt`

-It is adviced that you do it on a [virtualenv](https://virtualenv.pypa.io/en/stable/) or, if you prefer to spin up the whole dev environment with just one command, you can run the PyOWM Docker image:
+It is adviced that you do it on a [virtualenv](https://virtualenv.pypa.io/en/stable/).

-`docker run -d --name pyowm csparpa/pyowm`

 ## Guidelines for code branching
 The project adopts @nvie's branching model: